PyTorch support in Visual Studio Code

 TensorBoard is a data science companion dashboard that helps PyTorch and TensorFlow developers visualize datasets and model training.
 With TensorBoard directly integrated in VS Code, you can spot check your models predictions, view the architecture of your model, analyze your model's loss and accuracy over time, and profile your code to find out where it's the slowest.

 To start a TensorBoard session, open the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) and search for the command Python: Launch TensorBoard.
-Afterwards, you will be prompted to select the folder where your TensorBoard log files are located.
-By default, VS Code uses your current working directory and automatically detects your TensorBoard log files within any subdirectories, but you can also specify your own directory.
+Afterwards, you'll be prompted to select the folder where your TensorBoard log files are located.
+By default, VS Code uses your current working directory and automatically detects your TensorBoard log files within any subdirectories.
+However, you can also specify your own directory.
 VS Code will then open a new tab with TensorBoard and manage its lifecycle as you work.

 You can also use the setting